jorgeboucas/jorgeboucas.github.io/_posts/2019-03-09-raspberry-pi.markdown

 ```
 sudo shutdown -h now
 ```
+This is also where investing a bit more on an external desktop hard drive might be more functional (eg.: [Western Digital 10 TB Elements, USB 3.0](https://www.amazon.de/Western-Digital-WDBWLG0100HBK-EESN-einsatzbereite-Desktop-Festplatte/dp/B07G364YHX/ref=cm_cr_arp_d_product_top?ie=UTF8), 224.99 EUR).

 Install the required packages for mounting your pi over afp and emulate a Time Capsule
 ```
 su